 In response to the court order, TVA issued a final PEIS to programmatically address vegetation management within the TVA power system's transmission line ROW on August 30, 2019, and an associated Record of Decision on October 18, 2019 (84 FR 55995) identifying its preferred vegetation management alternative (TVA 2019).
-Additionally, TVA filed a motion to dissolve the injunction; TVA will continue to operate according to the injunction until it is lifted by a court of competent jurisdiction.
+Additionally, TVA filed a motion to dissolve the injunction; the Court is currently reviewing the sufficiency of the PEIS in consideration of lifting the injunction.
+TVA will continue to operate according to the injunction until it is lifted by a court of competent jurisdiction.
 This EA tiers from the final PEIS referenced above in eliminating repetitive discussion of issues already addressed in the PEIS by summarizing and incorporating by reference the discussion from the same.
 Issuance of this EA does not indicate an intent to violate the terms and conditions of the injunction but evaluates TVA's potential actions surrounding future potential ROW vegetation management practices and activities once a court has completed their review of the sufficiency of the PEIS.